TheochemUI/eOn/docs/source/user_guide/akmc.md

 calculated by finite difference and the hTST rate is calculated.
 These data are reported back to the server.

-Essentially, then, unlike traditional Kinetic Monte Carlo (KMC) methods, adaptive (a), or off-lattice KMC {cite:p}`ak-trochetOffLatticeKineticMonte2020` doesn't require a lattice of predetermined points in configuration space.
-The method dynamically builds a rate table based on local atomic movements and energy barriers.
-This allows for more accurate modeling of complex systems where atomic positions are not fixed to a grid.
-The confidence scheme and thermal accessibility settings in AKMC ensure that transitions between states are based on well-defined criteria, enhancing the precision of simulations.
+Adaptive (a), or off-lattice KMC {cite:p}`ak-trochetOffLatticeKineticMonte2020` works in continuous configuration space.
+The method builds a rate table from local atomic movements and energy barriers, so atoms can sit off a grid.
+The confidence scheme and thermal accessibility settings restrict accepted transitions to those that meet the documented thresholds.

 The server is reponsible for the time evolution of the system by the KMC algorithm.
 Each process leading to a new state is tabulated in a rate table and